 Marijuana crimes can be charged as misdemeanors or felonies.
 The potential penalties depend upon how the charge is graded.
 Your prior criminal history can also come into play when prosecutors are deciding whether to upgrade your charges to a more serious crime.

-Penalties for Marijuana Possession
+Penalties For Marijuana Possession

 A conviction for possessing less than 8 ounces of marijuana carries a maximum of a 45-day jail sentence and a $250 fine.
 Possession of drug paraphernalia, however, can be charged as a Class A misdemeanor.
 Class A misdemeanors are punishable by up to one year in jail and a $1,000 fine.

-Penalties for Felony Conviction on Marijuana-Related Charges
+Penalties For A Felony Conviction On Marijuana-Related Charges

 You can face a significant prison sentence if you’re convicted on felony marijuana charges – even as a first offender.
 The sentencing guidelines in Kentucky provide that the following punishments may apply:

-- Class D felony charges: between one and five years in prison and between $1,000 and $10,000 in fines
+- Class D felony charges: Between one and five years in prison and between $1,000 and $10,000 in fines

-- Class C felony charges: between five and ten years in prison and between $1,000 and $10,000 in fines
+- Class C felony charges: Between five and 10 years in prison and between $1,000 and $10,000 in fines

-- Class B felony charges: between ten and 20 years in prison and between $1,000 and $10,000 in fines
+- Class B felony charges: Between 10 and 20 years in prison and between $1,000 and $10,000 in fines

 It’s also important to consider the stigma of a felony conviction.
 Potential landlords and employers often ask whether you’ve been convicted of a felony.
 You’ll have to disclose your felony conviction well after you’ve served your punishment.

 - Constitutional violations: Police officers are required to respect your constitutional rights.
 If law enforcement officials violated your rights, the evidence they found is considered tainted.
 I will move to have all illegally obtained evidence thrown out.
 Often, police search a suspect’s home or vehicle without following the proper procedures.
 In this case, any evidence they find can be excluded from your trial.

-Sometimes prosecutors simply don’t have the evidence to prove the crime charged.
+- Insufficient evidence: Sometimes, prosecutors simply don’t have the evidence to prove the crime charged.
 For example, in a drug trafficking case, prosecutors have to prove that you possessed the marijuana with intent to sell.
 If they can’t establish the required intent, they can’t convict.
 In other cases, it might be difficult to prove that the drugs were actually yours – especially if they were in a place where others had access.

 - Lab errors: The prosecution generally must prove that the substance in your possession was actually marijuana.
 They also have to prove the weight of the drugs involved in your case.
 Prosecutors and labs make mistakes all the time.
 Errors in how the substance was handled or tested after the police took it into custody can be used in your defense strategy.

-Schedule a Free Consultation With a Lexington Marijuana Crimes Lawyer
+Schedule A Free Consultation With A Lexington Marijuana Crimes Lawyer